ibm-cloud-docs/account/reclaim-resource.md

 {{site.data.keyword.attribute-definition-list}}

 # Using resource reclamations
 {: #resource-reclamation}

 You can use the {{site.data.keyword.cloud}} CLI or the [{{site.data.keyword.cloud}} Resource Controller API](https://cloud.ibm.com/apidocs/resource-controller/resource-controller?code=go#run-reclamation-action) to manage the reclamation process of specific resources.
+For more information, see [FAQs about resources](/docs/account?topic=account-resources-faq&interface=cli)
 {: shortdesc}

 ## Listing reclaimed resources by using the CLI